Grubhart/grubhart/how_to_work_with_me.md

 **Family first.** Emergencies and health issues always take priority.
 We work so our families are okay, not to replace them.
 Also, if I force you to work through something like that, you're not going to perform the way we need you to, nor will you be able to focus on your family, it's a lose-lose.

 **I trust built evidence over opinion.** If you have data, a benchmark, a PoC, that carries more weight in the conversation than an opinion (no matter how senior the person voicing it, myself included).
-This matters especially with PoCs, since I tend to ask implementation questions: what does it involve, what does it need, how do we roll back if it turns out not to work.
+This matters especially with PoCs, since I tend to ask implementation questions: what does it involve, what does it need, and whether there's a way back if it doesn't work out.
+Because if there isn't, I want us going in with our eyes open about the risk.

 ## How I communicate best